ah0yt/calc/readme.txt

-This example is from 4.2 int eh Antlr 4 Difnitive Reference:
+This example is from 4.2 in the Antlr 4 Definitive Reference:

 For this calculator example, we need a 'visitor' that computes and returns a value by walking the parse tree.
 You can use antlr